decert-me/rareskills-gas-optimization/src/en/chapter_1.md

 When setting a storage variable to zero, a refund is given, so the net gas spent on counting will be less if the final state of the storage variable is zero.

+## 14. Timestamps and block numbers in storage do not need to be uint256

+A timestamp of size uint48 will work for millions of years into the future.
+A block number increments once every 12 seconds.
+This should give you a sense of the size of numbers that are sensible.